yowmamasita/olj/README.md

 # OnlineJobs.ph Skills Visualizer

-An interactive tool that shows which skills are in demand in the Philippines job market.
-Perfect for job seekers looking to identify opportunities and plan their career development.
+An interactive tool that shows which skills are in demand in the echo chamber called OnlineJobs.ph For job seekers looking to identify opportunities and plan their career development.

 ## What is this?